aws-samples/serverless-patterns/apigw-websocket-api-lambda-authorizer/Readme.md

     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy -guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
+    Once you have run `sam deploy -guided` mode and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

 5. Note the outputs from the SAM deployment process.
 These contain the WebSocketURI, UserpoolId, and ClientId which are used for testing.